This program leads to the Associate in Science (A.S.) degree. The Nursing curriculum

 throughout Suffolk County.

-- All nursing students must maintain a minimum grade of C in each nursing and general
+- All nursing students must maintain a minimum grade of C+ in each nursing course and

-education/liberal arts and sciences course, as well as satisfactorily pass the skills
+C in each general education/liberal arts and sciences course, as well as satisfactorily

-lab and clinical components of the nursing courses regardless of lecture exam average.
+pass the skills lab and clinical components of the nursing courses regardless of lecture

-Failure to achieve these measures will prevent the nursing student from continuing
+exam average.
+Failure to achieve these measures will prevent the nursing student from

 - Students who receive grades of C, D+, D, F, or a W in any subsequent NUR course, except